Akash-goyal-github/Coursera_Google_Speciallization/README.md

 # Coursera_Google_Speciallization
-# Crash course on python [Course 1 of 6 in the Google IT Automation with Python Specialization]
+## Crash course on python [Course 1 of 6 in the Google IT Automation with Python Specialization]

+To Access the Course: [click here](https://www.coursera.org/learn/python-crash-course/)

 It was a very interesting project.

-# About this Course
+## About this Course

 This course is designed to teach you the foundations in order to write simple programs in Python using the most common structures.
 No previous exposure to programming is needed.
 By the end of this course, you'll understand the benefits of programming in IT roles;